theNorstroem/template-furo-app-starter/README.md

 ## Starting the server
-To start a static server just type `npm run start` or `polymer serve`.
+To start a static server just type `npm run start`.

 ## Starting development
 The files for your project are located in `/src`.
 The starter pack contains some example views (pages).

 ## Configuration
-In `/configs` you will find some config files for a usual app.
+In `/src/configs` you will find some config files for a usual app.

 ### - `flowConfig.json` :
 This ist the configuration for the adaptive "routing".